Lenders offer 2 types of loans to finance a company’s operations and growth: simple interest vs. amortization.

 Divide this figure by the number of days of the loan.
 In our example, this would be 180 days.

 Therefore, the factor rate of 1.2 used in our example would equate to an annualized percentage rate of 40.6%.
-By making this calculation you can compare the borrowing costs of a simple interest loan to other alternatives such as amortizing loans.
+By making this calculation, you could compare the potential annualized borrowing costs of a simple interest loan to other alternatives, such as amortizing loans.

 Differences Between Simple Interest vs. Amortized Interest Loans

 Amortizing loans are generally for longer terms — over several years — and have lower APRs than simple interest loans.
-Simple interest loans are usually just for a few months up to one year and have interest cost quoted as a rate factor instead of a percentage.
+In contrast, simple interest loans are usually just for a few months up to around a year.
+Additionally, as mentioned, simple interest loans have higher interest costs, often quoted as a rate factor instead of a percentage.

-Amortizing loans are usually backed with some type of collateral, such as equipment or vehicles, whereas simple interest loans are generally considered unsecured with repayments based on receipts of future sales.
-In this sense, amortized loans are more secure for lenders than simple interest loans, which are considered riskier.
+Amortizing loans are usually backed with some type of collateral, such as equipment or vehicles, whereas simple interest loans are generally unsecured financing with repayments often based on receipts of future sales.
+In this sense, amortized loans are less risky for lenders than simple interest loans.

 On the other hand, simple interest loans don’t allow prepayment and may even have prepayment penalties.
 In our example of the $50,000 simple interest loan, you would be obligated to pay the lender a total of $60,000 whether you paid off the loan in 1 month or 6 months.

 Amortized loans take longer to get lender approval.
 Lenders will evaluate your financial statements and cash flow to determine the company’s capacity to make the loan payments.
-Conversely, lenders will often approve a simple interest loan in just a matter of hours or a few days without as much in-depth investigation; but the interest rate will be higher.
+Conversely, lenders will often approve a simple interest loan in just a matter of hours or a few days without as much in-depth investigation.

 How to Choose Between a Simple Interest vs. Amortization Loan

 The choice between a simple interest loan or an amortized loan depends on several factors.
 One is the purpose of the funds.
-If you are looking to purchase a truck, for example, you would prefer to have an amortized loan.
-Loans balances that are amortized over several years are more likely to match the depreciation rate of the underlying collateral, such as equipment or vehicles.
+If you’re looking to purchase a truck, for example, you would prefer to have an amortized loan.
+Loan balances that are amortized over several years are more likely to match the depreciation rate of the underlying collateral, such as equipment or vehicles.

-On the other hand, if you have a cash-flow shortage and need funds immediately for just a short period of time, a simple interest loan would be the way to go, even if the interest rate is significantly higher.
-Approvals for these types of loan will be much quicker than applying and getting approval for a long-term amortized loan.
-A merchant cash advance is an example of this type of loan.
+On the other hand, if you have a cash-flow shortage and need funds immediately for a short period of time, a simple interest loan could be the way to go, even if the interest rate is significantly higher.
+Approvals for these funding types will be much quicker than applying and getting approval for a long-term amortized loan.
+A merchant cash advance is an example of simple interest financing.

 Your personal and business credit rating will affect the types of loans available to you.
-Businesses with low credit scores will have difficulty getting approved for long-term amortizing type loans.
-These types of businesses may be forced to use short-term simple interest loans at higher rates until they can improve their credit standing.
+Businesses with low credit scores will have difficulty getting approved for long-term amortizing loans.
+These types of businesses may need to use short-term simple interest loans at higher rates until they can improve their credit standing.

 Managing Your Company’s Debt

-Managing your company’s debt is a critical skill of the owner that can either form the foundation for growth and development of your business or put the company in a weak position.
-It is important to find a lender that is willing to understand your business and make recommendations for the right type of financing when it’s needed.
+Managing debt is a critical skill that can either form the foundation for your company’s growth and development or weaken its position.
+It’s important to find a lender willing to understand your business and make recommendations for the right type of financing when it’s needed.